2022 Cleveland Browns season: Week 5: vs. Los Angeles Chargers

 On the opening drive of the second half, Herbert and Williams connected for 21 yards to convert a 3rd and 12, leading to an Ekeler touchdown run as the Chargers retook the lead at 24–21.
 Soon afterwards, Cleveland went for it on 4th and 1 from their own 34, but Kareem Hunt was tackled for a loss, setting up another Bertolet field goal.
 Hunt scored on Cleveland's next drive, putting Cleveland up 28–27 late in the 3rd quarter.
 Runs of 16 yards by Ekeler and 17 yards by Kelley then helped the Chargers drive inside Cleveland's 10, where they had to settle for their third short field goal of the game to take a 30–28 lead.

-Late in the game, the Chargers went for 4th and 2 yards required with 1:14 remaining.
-A conversion would have allowed Los Angeles to run out the clock However, Herbert's pass to was broken up and the Browns took over at the Los Angeles 45.
+Late in the game, the Chargers went for 4th and 2 with 1:14 remaining.
+A conversion would have allowed Los Angeles to run out the clock.
+However, Herbert's pass was broken up and the Browns took over at the Los Angeles 45.
 Brissett managed a 10-yard completion, but could move the ball no closer, and York's 54-yard kick missed narrowly to the right with 11 seconds to play.

 With the loss the Browns fell to 2–3.